 For many, the idea of being off of work, and in turn, losing out on pay, for any length of time due to illness can be a troubling thought.
 While there are laws in place to address long-term sick leave from work, it is critical that both the employee and employer maintain ongoing and open communication to discuss plans to return to work or other changes to the employment relationship.

-In a recent case, the Provincial Court of Alberta considered the circumstances of an employee terminated while on sick leave as the employer thought she had abandoned her job.
+In a recent case, the Alberta Court of Justice considered the circumstances of an employee terminated while on sick leave as the employer thought she had abandoned her job.
 In arriving at its decision, the Court used this case as an opportunity to explain an employer’s obligations to an employee in similar situations.

 In the case of Starling v.
 Independent Living Resource Centre of Calgary, the employee began working as a program coordinator for the employer, an organization serving individuals with disabilities, youth and seniors, in 2016 when she was 46 years old.
 In her role, the employee was responsible for developing relevant class programs and hiring instructors to deliver such programs.

 The employee performed well in her role and received a favourable performance review in April 2018, noting that she was “exceeding expectations.”
 However, one month later, her manager was replaced by the Executive Director of the employer.
 The employee claimed she did not have a good relationship with her new manager and felt targeted by him.

 In the summer of 2018, the employee’s health began to decline, and she was eventually diagnosed with Type 2 diabetes and high blood pressure.
 On August 16, 2018, her doctor initially placed her off work for two weeks, which was extended until September 17.